BrunoFANG1/BrunoFANG1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm currently a master student majored in Computer Science at [Johns Hopkins University](https://www.jhu.edu).
 Previously, I was an undergraduate student majored in Engineering Mechanics at the [DUT-BSU Joint Institute](https://dbji.dlut.edu.cn/English/About_Us/About_Us.htm), [Dalian University of Technology](https://en.dlut.edu.cn).
-My major focus before grad school is Computational Fluid Dynamics(CFD).
+My major focus before grad school was Computational Fluid Dynamics(CFD).
 After viewing the transformative potential of AI, I piveted my focus on **robot learning, foundation model, reinforcement learning**.

 Specifically, research questions I'm interested in exploring are:
 1. How can robots achieve higher intelligence by behavior cloning on human demonstrations?